-create-database connection-spec &key database-type => success database-type A database type specifier, i.e. a keyword.
-This defaults to the value of success A boolean flag.
+create-database connection-spec &key database-type => success connection-spec A connection specification database-type A database type specifier, i.e. a keyword.
+This defaults to the value of default-database-type success A boolean flag.
 If T, a new database was successfully created.